OneVariable/ov-twin-fw/book/src/comms-postcard-rpc.md

 As of now, keys boil down to an 8-byte value, calculated at compile time as a constant.

+This is important for two reasons:

+1. It gives us a "unique" ID for every kind of request and response
+2. If the contents of the request or response changes, so does the key!
+This means that we never have to worry about the issue of one of the devices changing a message's type, and misinterpreting the data (though it means we can't 'partially understand' messages that have changed in a small way).

 ### Sequence Numbers

 Since we might have multiple requests "In Flight" at one time, we use an incrementing sequence